MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Survey.
   - Digest:  In this paper we provide an overview of technologies that support building trustworthy machine learning systems, i.e., systems whose properties justify that people place trust in them.
 We argue that four categories of system properties are instrumental in achieving the policy objectives, namely fairness, explainability, auditability and safety & security (FEAS).
 We discuss how these properties need to be considered across all stages of the machine learning life cycle, from data collection through run-time model inference.

+- Trust in Data Science: Collaboration, Translation, and Accountability in Corporate Data Science Projects. [[paper]](https://arxiv.org/abs/2002.03389)
+  - Samir Passi, Steven J. Jackson.
+  - Key Word: Survey; Data Science.
+  - Digest: The trustworthiness of data science systems in applied and real-world settings emerges from the resolution of specific tensions through situated, pragmatic, and ongoing forms of work.
+Drawing on research in CSCW, critical data studies, and history and sociology of science, and six months of immersive ethnographic fieldwork with a corporate data science team, we describe four common tensions in applied data science work: (un)equivocal numbers, (counter)intuitive knowledge, (in)credible data, and (in)scrutable models.
+We show how organizational actors establish and re-negotiate trust under messy and uncertain analytic conditions through practices of skepticism, assessment, and credibility.

 ### Survey: 2019

 - The relationship between trust in AI and trustworthy machine learning technologies. [[paper]](https://arxiv.org/abs/1912.00782)